The Missouri Compromise and the Compromise of 1850

 Passage of the Fugitive Slave Act made abolitionists all the more resolved to put an end to slavery.
 The Underground Railroad became more active, reaching its peak between 1850 and 1860.
 The act also brought the subject of slavery before the nation.
 Many who had previously been ambivalent about slavery now took a definitive stance against the institution.

-15. What organization became more active after the passage of the Fugitive Slave Act?
+15. Why does it make sense that the Underground Railorad became more active after the passage of the Fugitive Slave Act?

 The Compromise of 1850 accomplished what it set out to do -- it kept the nation united -- but the solution was only temporary.
 Over the following decade the country's citizens became further divided over the issue of slavery.
 The rift would continue to grow until the nation itself divided.